About this beta

 - French / bilingual UI

-- Deep Quebec civil-law coverage
+- Deeper Quebec civil-law coverage

 - Indigenous law deep dive (treaty texts, UNDRIP, post-Tsilhqot'in)